 Overall, 80% of infections are asymptomatic or mild, 15% moderate and 5% severe.
-Estimates of the proportion of cases which remain asymptomatic range from 15 to 48%.
 These figures are estimates and vary across different countries, age cohorts and ethnic groups.

-The most common symptoms of Delta infection are headache, sore throat, rhinitis, fever and persistent cough.
-Less common symptoms include myalgia, conjunctivitis, chest pain, dyspnoea, vomiting, diarrhoea, loss of taste or smell, and skin rash.
+The most common symptoms are cough, fatigue, fever, headache, rhinitis and sore throat.
+Less common symptoms include chest pain, conjunctivitis, diarrhoea, dyspnoea, loss of smell and/or taste, rash and/or vomiting.